dcefram/iresize/README.md

 # iresize

+**i-resize:** _conyo_ tagalog for the word resize.
+Actual tagalog word is "baguhin ang laki", but that word is too long for a cli command.

 Use CLI to resize images.
 This is just a personal tool that I use for my blogs (converting super large images to smaller sizes that I can safely upload onto my blog)

 I was trying to find the correct tagalog word for "resize", but Google tells me its simply 'i-resize'...
 I thought of naming most of my projects in tagalog just to be sorta unique :D. Thus, the name of this project is `iresize`